joernio/website/docs.joern.io/content/frontends/_index.md

 ## Frontends

-Joern contains multiple frontends, each responsible for parsing the source code and generating the AST for their respective languages. `X2CPG` is the base on which all of the other frontends are built, and contains common structures by all of the languages.
-Each frontend contains the base arguments from `x2cpg`, as well as custom arguments that is frontend specific.
+Joern contains multiple frontends, each responsible for parsing the source code and generating the AST for their respective language. `X2CPG` is the base on which all of the other frontends are built, and contains common structures by all of the languages.
+Each frontend contains the base arguments from `x2cpg`, as well as custom arguments that are frontend specific.
 See each respective languages' page for a detailed explanation on what arguments are available and what each of the arguments do.

 ## Invoking a specific frontend
-To generate the AST for source files with a specific frontend you will need to find the frontend in the `joern-cli/frontends/` folder.
-Once there, you will need to build the frontend using `sbt` afterwhich you can invoke it direclty with the script that is generated.
+To generate the AST for for some program with a specific frontend, invoke the desired frontend from the `joern-cli/frontends` directory using the generated script.
+If the script is not there, make sure that Joern has been staged with `sbt`.
 As an example, to parse a given Python directory and generate an AST:
 ```bash
 cd joern-cli/frontends/pysrc2cpg/
 sbt scala stage